Sam-Fishwick/Cpp_DataStructures_Algorithms/README.md

     - [Luke Fishwick](https://github.com/LucasFishwicas)
         - Done:
             - Added Bubble Sort written in C
             - Refactor Algorithm from C to C++
+            - Use Bubble Sort in Main (Modified arr to be unsorted)